akane10/im-nothing/README.md

 ### USAGE

-just type something in your terminal like this :
+just type in your terminal (make sure you have npm version 5.2+ installed) :

 ```
 $ npx im-nothing <command> <languages>